 In the aim of promoting original research among scholars interested in sustainable finance, this year the Italian Association of Scholars in Banking and Finance (Associazione dei Docenti di Economia degli Intermediari e dei Mercati Finanziari e finanza d’impresa - ADEIMF) will assign a prize to the best paper submitted to Business for society SIG.
 The covered topics should be related to SRI, green bonds, social bonds, social impact bonds, ESG criteria, and the corresponding role of supra-national control bodies.
 Winners will receive a grant of 1.000€.

-Edoardo Mollona (University of Bologna), SIG CHAIR (firstname.lastname@example.org)
+Edoardo Mollona (University of Bologna), PAST SIG CHAIR ()

-The actual SIG Governance will be in charge until the 2021.
+The actual SIG Governance will be in charge until .

 Dear B4S members, EURAM 2019 in Lisbon was another amazing Conference!

 I would like to express my heartfelt thanks to each of you for our last meeting in Lisbon.
 Thank you to all our authors, reviewers, session chairs, discussants and track chairs.
 Our community continues its growth: over 142 presenting authors, involved in 54 session and 10 symposia.